halostatue/ports/README.md

 ## New Ports

+- `devel/chainloop`: An open source software supply chain control plane, a single source of truth for artifacts plus a declarative attestation crafting process.

 - `devel/changie`: A tool to help prepare release changelogs.
 I am not yet using this.

+- `devel/diffoci`: diff for Docker and OCI container images

 - `devel/git-mediate`: A tool to help with conflict resolution.
 I have played with this and it looks useful, but I haven't yet trained myself out of